 Can I Drive Using my US Driver’s License if I am living in Canada?

 Yes, you can!
 Make sure that your car is insured and that your license is valid.

 After sixty or ninety days (depending on the province), you’ll need to switch your license to a Canadian one.
-Typically, if you possess a Class 5 or 6 American license, making the switch is straightforward.
+Typically, if you possess a Class 5 or 6 American licenses, making the switch is straightforward.
 It involves:

 - Taking an eye test.